ipudu/mda/README.md

 import mda
 ```

+## Feature Support

+**MDA** can be used to calculate following properties:

+- Inertia tensor
+- Gyration tensor
+- Radial distribution function
+- Radius of gyration
+- Solvent accessible surface area
+- and more

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)